vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 A paper has [a statistical story of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf) to tell thanks to the Glow model.
 The paper focuses on a common misjudgment of color brightness of image centers in which background was darkened or lightened, as shown in the image below.
 The misperceptions seem to arise due to the visual system highlighting unlikely parts of the images.
-The authors study this by changing the brightness of a part of a picture and calculating the likelihoods of created samples.
+The authors study this by changing the brightness picture's center and calculating the likelihood of created samples.

 For example, in the image below, most people perceive the two middle patches as having a different color.
 This phenomenon is called simultaneous brightness contrast.